BRAINCHN/DAIO/README.md

 # DAIO: Decentralized Autonomous Intelligent Organization

 This project is alpha and is posted for research purposes only.
-There are intentional errors in the compile to make sure this does not get set free before the audit
+There are intentional errors in the compile to make sure this does not get set free before the audit.

 a framework for Decentralized Agency